Mutua7504/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo "sniper is a crazy motherfucker"
+this mother funcker is a damn genuu